caterinasworld/webdev-homework/00-setup.md

    Important: Do not create a README file.
 There’s already one in the repository you have cloned.

-4. Add your TA as a collaborator.
+4. Add your TA and/or grader as a collaborator.

    Go to ‘Settings’ → ‘Manage Access’ → click the “Invite a collaborator’ button.
 Search for your TA’s username.
-   Check Canvas for your TA's username on GitHub.
+   Check Canvas for your TA or grader's username on GitHub.

 5. Add the private GitHub repository you created as a remote.